just214/typescript-playground-plugin-svelte/README.md

 <img src="./screenshots/screenshot1.png" style="max-width: 80%;"/>

 Now, **refresh the browser**.
-When the playground loads, a new tab with your plugin name should appear.
+When the playground reeoads, a new tab with your plugin should appear! 🎉

 <img src="./screenshots/screenshot2.png" style="max-width: 80%;"/>